mkdeveloper/mk-todo/Readme.md

 **Select _Marked Todo As Completed_**

-Enter Todo list Id number, and press enter, status will change from "Pending" to completed.
+Enter Todo list Id number, and press enter, status will change from "Pending" to "Completed".